This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclaimer.

 These banana overnight oats are a delicious and easy way to start your day.
 Prepped the night before, in under 5 minutes, mashed banana combines with almond milk, and cinnamon and is topped with almonds and chocolate chips for a healthy sweet morning breakfast!

-It doesn’t get much easier than overnight oats when it comes to a quick and satisfying breakfast!
+It doesn’t get much easier than overnight oats when it comes to a quick and satisfying plant-based breakfast!

 But when you need something quick and easy, these banana overnight oats are just the thing!
 They’re perfect for when you have a banana that’s browning and needs to be eaten quick!
 Brown bananas add natural creaminess and sweetness without any added sugar or dairy!